fbpx

 Green carbon

 Carbon that is stored by ecosystems on land is known as green carbon.
 When you think about natural solutions to climate change, tree planting is probably the first thing that springs to mind.
-Trees absorb carbon as they grow, storing it in their trunks, boughs, roots and in the soil, so allowing woodlands to grow naturally will lock up carbon and help counter our manmade carbon emissions.
+Trees absorb carbon as they grow, storing it in their trunks, boughs, roots and in the soil.
+Allowing woodlands to grow naturally will lock up carbon and help counter our manmade carbon emissions.
 But trees can only be part of the solution; alone they are not enough.
 Nature has an arsenal of other, powerful natural climate solutions that currently receive much less attention.

 (golden plover ©Andrew Parkinson/2020VISION)